 25th Anniversary Events

 The Band's Last Labor Day Weekend Concert in the Coronado Island Spreckels Park Bandstand was performed in 2012.
-We may return at some future date.
+We may be invited to return at some future date.

 For those members of the band who have died since our beginnings in 1981.